 If you are planning a trip to East Texas for a weekend getaway, you cannot miss Caddo Lake.
-The area is rich in history, breathtakingly beautiful, and there are so many fun things to do at Caddo Lake.
+Moreover, Caddo Lake is one of the best hidden weekend getaways and secret spots in Texas.
+The area is rich in history, has breathtaking landscapes, and there are so many fun things to do at Caddo Lake.

 You can explore Caddo Lake by boat, kayak, and canoe.
 You can also go fishing, visit a Texas State Park, catch a stunning sunrise or sunset, and much more.